 Most of this discussion has focused on iPSC-derived cardiomyocytes, hepatocytes, and neurons.
 Enhanced functionally will likely result from multiple tactics including both pre-and post-differentiation strategies.
 Toward this goal, one school of thought supports the use of complex culture systems such as 3D culture techniques and co-culture strategies, with multiple cell types, to better recapitulate the in vivo microenvironment (e.g., organ-on-a-chip).

 In the case of iPSC-derived cardiomyocytes, 3D culture and continuous pacing has been shown to enhance or provide missing functionality such as positive force-frequency relationship and enhance positive inotropic response (Zhang et al 2017, Feric et al., 2017, Ravenscroft, et al., 2016).
 In addition, iPSC-derived hepatocytes have shown superiority over many immortalized hepatocyte lines (Gao et al., 2017) and 3D culture strategies improve their functionality including increasing CYP activity (Hancock et al., 2017).

 While one of the main characteristic of iPSC technology is the ability to study samples from different genetic backgrounds, the reality is that most commercially available iPSCs are from apparently healthy sources, many groups do not have access to patient samples or the infrastructure to manufacture at scale, or the resources to genetically engineer specific models.

-Toward this goal, CDI is extending its portfolio to include an array of disease and diverse populations.
+Toward this goal, CDI is extending its portfolio of iPS cell research tools to include an array of disease and diverse populations.
 One effort at CDI is to provide access to diverse populations for personalized toxicity testing or clinical trial “in a dish.”
 CDI is also committed to developing cell banks for the research community.